alienresident/style-tiles/README.md

 **This is currently under development and is still very alpha!** Feedback is very welcome!

 ## Background ##
 I loved Samantha Warren's idea of [style tiles](http://styletil.es/).
-It seemed like the best answer from getting away from pixel perfect comps.
-However as I'm designing in the browser more and more I didn't want to go back into pixel based AdobeLand — Photoshop or Fireworks.
+It seemed like the best answer to moving away from time-draining pixel perfect comps.
+However, as I'm designing in the browser more and more I didn't want to go back into pixel based AdobeLand — Photoshop or Fireworks.
 Especially now that I am doing Responsive Web Design, I wanted to be designing in CSS and HTML.
 I thought this would be a perfect project for Sass and Compass.
 So here's style tiles in HTML & CSS!
 It's still a work in progress and I am open to ideas how to improve it.

 ## Design Philosophy ##
 Style Tiles should be easily deployed i.e. sent to the client.

+Build for rapid iteration

++ Everything should be changeable using sass variables
-+ HTML and CSS where possible
++ No need to edit the HTML
-+ All changes should be sass variables
++ Content should also be variables using `content: ""` in `:before` or `:after` pseudo classes

+Use only HTML and CSS where possible

 + No server-side technologies
-+ Modern browser support only (this is not production code)
++ Modern browser support only (this isn't production code)
++ Simplest HTML5 code possible
++ Use CSS3 selectors and pseudo-classes (avoid classes or ids)

 Therefore it shouldn't be reliant on any server side technologies.
 Style Tiles should be deployable as simple HTML and CSS (perhaps JavaScript if there's becomes a good reason).
 Style Tiles should be able to run in any folder on a desktop or any web server.
 Style Tiles need to be viewed in modern browsers: Firefox and Webkit based browsers.
 Wherever possible I am using CSS rather than some server solution.